Code-the-Dream-School/node-essentials/lessons/lesson8-authentication.md

 5. The cookie has the domain set to the domain of the back end host.
 6. The Set-Cookie is sent in response to a fetch request with `credentials: 'include'`.

-Setting up HTTPS connections in a development environment is a little bit complicated.
+Setting up HTTPS connections in a development environment is a little bit complicated, so we don't bother.
 Instead, the front end communicates with the back end via a proxy in the middle.
 The proxy intercepts each request to the back end, and, when it sends the back end response to the user's browser, it makes it look as if it came from the same host that the front end is running on.
 In this case, when the Set-Cookie header is received, it doesn't appear to be a cross-site cookie to the browser.
 In the development environment, cookie is sent without `secure` flag, without any domain, and with `SameSite: "Lax"`.
 In our project, the Vite proxy will handle cross-origin requests in development.

 An HttpOnly cookie is the **only** general purpose secure approach for maintaining the authenticated session in a browser application.
 An all too common practice is for the back end to send a session token to the front end in the body of a REST request.
 The token is then stored in localStorage or sessionStorage for transmission with subsequent requests.  **Such an approach is bad for security.** If there is a security hole anywhere in front end code, the session token could be captured by an attacker and reused.
-Do not do it this way.
-Credentials and other sensitive data must never be stored in localStorage or sessionStorage.
+Despite the risk, storing the credential in localStorage or sessionStorage is not an uncommon practice for existing applications, and there are some measures one can take to reduce the risk, though none of them are bulletproof.
+Our recommendation is: Do not do it this way.

 How does this fit with distributed authentication?
 If, for example, the user is doing sign on with Google, the front end receives the Google authentication token but does not store it.
 That token is sent to the back end and the back end sets the HttpOnly cookie.